sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

                         └── WeeklyCalendar.js
 ```

-We have already added a microcopy string that takes a _seats_ parameter.
+We have already added a marketplace text string that takes a _seats_
-Now we will pass the _seats_ value to the microcopy.
+parameter.
+Now we will pass the _seats_ value to the message.

 Similarly to the inputs, the weekly calendar also has an element that
 renders a single availability plan entry, called _PlanEntry_.
 For full